-This easy One-Pot Minestrone soup is loaded with veggie goodness, hearty beans, and pasta: the ultimate vegetable soup!
+This easy One-Pot Healthy Minestrone soup is loaded with veggie goodness, hearty beans, and pasta: the ultimate vegetable soup!

-Then add beans: I used red kidney beans but it’s also great with cannellini or butter beans, pasta of your choice or rice, and of course spices: Italian seasoning, chilli flakes for some heat and of course a dried bay leaf.
-Speaking of which, when making soup, i always feel like I have to add a bay leaf, it’s something that my mom and grandma have always done, and I feel like it’s something you have to do, just like vanilla and cookies, cinnamon and oatmeal, it’s one of those unwritten food rules.
-I’m sure there’s a reason behind it….let me google it…Haha!
+Then add beans: I used red kidney beans but it’s also great with cannellini or butter beans.
+Finally, add in the pasta of your choice and some spices.
+The spices I use are Italian seasoning, chilli flakes for some heat and a bay leaf.
+Speaking of which, when making soup, I always feel like I have to add a bay leaf, it’s something that my mom and grandma have always done.
+I feel like it’s something you have to do!
+Just like vanilla and cookies, cinnamon and oatmeal, it’s one of those unwritten food rules.
+I’m sure there’s a reason behind it…

 This recipe only took two tries to nail it!
-The first time I used brown rice pasta, which turned into a bit of a mess as it soaked up all the broth and turned into a mushy stew…if you’ve cooked with brown rice pasta you know what I’m talking about.
-In round two I used a super grain fusilli mix (this is the one I used here I used this super grain fusilli one <a href=”https://amzn.to/2NYIl8V”>here</a> ) and it was perfect as everything came together.
+The first time I used brown rice pasta, which turned into a bit of a mess as it soaked up all the broth.
+It turned into a more of a mushy stew…if you’ve cooked with brown rice pasta you know what I’m talking about.
+In round two I used a super grain fusilli mix, and it was perfect!
 What I love about this recipe is that it’s a simple one pot meal.
-I love making a big batch because it’s the perfect leftover which you can enjoy for lunch or dinner all week.
+I love making a big batch – it’s the perfect leftover that you can enjoy for lunch or dinner all week.
 And to be honest, I think it tastes even better the next day!
-I love eating this soup with a piece of crusty bread so I can soak up the leftover yummy broth at the end…who else likes doing this?
+I love eating this soup with a piece of crusty bread so I can soak up the leftover yummy broth at the end… yum!

 Let me know in the comments below your favourite soup recipe, I would love to try it out!